Easy Decluttering Tips- How to Declutter without Overwhelm

 Click here to subscribe

-And unless you want it, really really want it, you simply won’t stick with it.
+Here’s the thing, unless you want it, really, really want it, you won’t stick with it.

 This is where I like to implement a clutter-free test drive.
-A way for you to see if fewer things in your home are going to help you love where you live.
+A way for you to see if fewer things in your home will help you love where you live.

 What is clutter?

 Clutter is anything that doesn’t have a home.
-More specifically, any items that you do not keep in a specific area.
 Like dishes in a cabinet.
 Or clothes in a dresser.
-If it has a home that means it is not clutter, but instead, something that simply needs to be put away.
-And sometimes putting things away might be all you need to do.
+If it has a home, that means it is not clutter, but instead, something that simply needs to be put away.

 This will help you identify the exact items you need to deal with.

-I normally suggest starting out in the family room.
+First, pick a room in your home like the family room.
 A place that probably is chaotic but not so full of clutter that you can’t even visualize the finish line.

 Remember, we are just trying things out here, finding out if the result is enough to help you take the hard steps to get there.

 A family room is also a good choice because it is used to relax in.
 To put your feet up at the end of a long day.
-How nice would it be to do this on a coffee table that has no piles of papers, games, toys, or dishes on it?
+How nice would it be to do this on a coffee table that is cleared off and tidy?
+One with no piles of papers, games, toys, or dishes on it?

 Are you longing for a clutter-free home but not sure if you will like it once you have it?
 These easy decluttering tips will help you test drive a clutter-free room so you can try it out.
 Follow these simple steps to set up a cleaned out space in your home that you can your family can try out. #clutter #declutter #organize